See also: acc

 Prerequisites (except OpenOffice and LibreOffice):

 To enable JAB, run function JavaEnableJAB (once on a computer/account).
 Or run jabswitch.exe -enable.
-Or enable in Control Panel -> Ease of access (not on XP).
+Or enable in Control Panel -> Ease of access.
 Then restart Java applications.
 When installing Java, may need to restart QM too.

 Current OpenOffice and LibreOffice versions don't use JAB.
 For older versions need JAB, and also check: Options -> Accessibility -> Support assistive technology tools.